-- Education Materials for Professional Organizations Working on Efficiency and Renewable Energy Developments (EMPOWERED) funding program – providing training and educational resources for first responders, safety officials, and building managers and owners working with distributed energy resources.
+- Education Materials for Professional Organizations Working on Efficiency and Renewable Energy Developments (EMPOWERED) Program – provides training and educational resources for first responders, safety officials, and building managers and owners working with distributed energy resources.

-To view specific solar workforce projects, search the Solar Energy Research Database.
+To view additional SETO-funded solar workforce projects, search the Solar Energy Research Database.